• fire bedroom

 Fire Extinguishers

-The Importance of Fire Safety Risk Assessments in 2025
+The Importance of Fire Safety Risk Assessments in 2026

 A fire risk assessment is the foundation of effective fire safety management.
 It identifies potential fire hazards, evaluates risks, and recommends control measures to reduce the chance and impact of fires.
+For commercial and residential company landlords, risk assessments must be:

 • Detailed and up to date: Reflecting changes in property use or occupancy.